 We stress faculty-student research throughout the curriculum and the preparation of our students for graduate and professional school.
 Our general strengths as a department fall into four areas:

-- State-of-the-art science facilities and an enormous campus for field studies.
+- State-of-the-art science facilities and a 27,000-acre campus for field studies.

 - A highly qualified and broadly trained faculty.